jessesadler/quarto-blog/content/course/cultural-intellectual-18th-century.md

 ---
-author: "Jesse Sadler"
+author: Jesse Sadler
 date: 2017-05-27T16:37:45-07:00
 description: "Course description for History 122D at UCLA on cultural and intellectual history of 18th-century Europe"
-draft: = "false"
+draft: false
+title: "Cultural and Intellectual History of Modern Europe, Eighteenth Century"
 subtitle: "Taught: Fall 2016 and Spring 2015"
-title: "Cultural and Intellectual History of Modern Europe, Eighteenth Century"
 ---

 <!--more-->